-pid file = path
+pid\file = path

-The path to the file containing the process ID of the running sudo_logsrvd.
-If set to an empty value, or if sudo_logsrvd is run with the -n option, no pid_file will be created.
-If pid_file refers to a symbolic link, it will be ignored.
-The default value is /var/run/sudo/sudo_logsrvd.pid.
+The path to the file containing the process ID of the running sudo\logsrvd.
+This file is not created when sudo\logsrvd is run with the -n option.
+The default value is /var/run/sudo/sudo\logsrvd.pid.

-tcp_keepalive = boolean
+tcp\keepalive = boolean

-If true, sudo_logsrvd will enable the TCP keepalive socket option on the client connection.
+If true, sudo\logsrvd will enable the TCP keepalive socket option on the client connection.
 This enables the periodic transmission of keepalive messages to the client.
-If the client does not respond to a message in time, the connection will be closed.
-Defaults to true.
+If the client does not respond to a message, the connection will be closed.